 2022 BMW X1 engines

 The new BMW X1 will be built using a revised version of the mechanical underpinnings that are also used in the new 1 Series and X2.
-As such the engine options will likely be similar to what’s on offer for those cars.
-Petrol, diesel and electrified variants will be available, along with the option of four-wheel drive.
+As such, the engine options will likely be similar to what’s on offer for those cars.
+Petrol and diesel versions should make up the core of the range, with a few hybrid options, too.

 The current X1 xDrive25e plug-in hybrid combines an electric motor with a petrol engine that produces 220 hp and has an electric driving range of up to 35 miles.
-These figures may improve for the new 2022 model.
-A fully electric version could also be in development to compete with the Mercedes EQB and the Lexus UX 300e.
+These figures may improve for the new model.

 2022 BMW X1 price and release date

-Pricing for the all-new BMW X1 will probably start from £30,000 (in-line with the price of the current car), though you can expect to pay a premium for the plugin hybrid and/or the option of all-wheel-drive.
+Pricing for the all-new BMW X1 will probably start from £30,000 (in line with the price of the current car), though you can expect to pay a bit extra for the plugin hybrid and/or the option of all-wheel-drive.
 BMW hasn’t revealed the release date just yet but it could reach showrooms by 2022.